-Cases involving a complaint for custody with accompanying consents will proceed directly to a 15 minute consent to custody hearing before a Judge or Master without the necessity of a scheduling conference.
+Cases involving a complaint for custody with accompanying consents will proceed directly to a 15 minute consent to custody hearing before a Judge or Magistrate without the necessity of a scheduling conference.

 2. The Scheduling Conference

-Scheduling conferences are held before a Judge or Master (for simplicity=s sake, subsequent descriptions will refer to a AMaster@ only).
+Scheduling conferences are held before a Judge or Magistrate (for simplicity sake, subsequent descriptions will refer to a Magistrate only).
 Both parties, and counsel, if retained, will be required to be present unless otherwise excused by the Court.

-The Master also will identify and recommend any preliminary Orders required in the matter.
+The Magistrate also will identify and recommend any preliminary Orders required in the matter.
 Requests for these preliminary Orders shall be made at the scheduling conference.
 Preliminary Orders include the following:

 - Order to attend educational seminar(s)